 If social media following and search prevalence determine who will win the nominations, the Democratic nominee will be Bernie Sanders and the Republican nod will go to Donald Trump.

 So then the question becomes, how accurate is modern digital data at predicting the outcome of major contests, or what’s more, business decisions?
 A recent Time article suggests that it is a little too early to count on search results as the end-all-be all of understanding what the future holds.
 However, simply having access to the information Google and social provide puts us light-years ahead of the gut reactions that dominated consulting in a pre-Gallup society.

 At Timmermann Group, we maintain that the more key performance indicators you can track, the better.
 While we aren’t political analysts, we are experts at interpreting user behavior and on-line sentiment surrounding specific topics and initiatives.
 While search and social data may not be sure-fire, there is certainly information and insights to be gathered via its analysis.

-As an initial step in any of Timmermann Group’s creative work we do in-depth competitor and digital analytics research.
+As an initial step in any of Timmermann Group’s creative work we do in-depth competitor and marketing analytics research.
 Similar to the primaries, there are a variety of factors that influence user preferences and behavior, but specific benchmarks can be identified as indicators of opportunities for improvement or existing successes.
 We use this data to inform any recommendations we make to our clients and build actionable plans around showing measurable change in critical data points.
 In short, we’re able to prove what we’re doing is working because we have the numbers to back it up.
 This style of reporting is more proactive than our candidate analysis and is an excellent chance to get AHEAD of what your ideal client wants rather than reacting to their needs as they develop.
 Curious about how all this works and how it could work for you then,